 Carrots are ready to harvest once their root neck is about 1 inch wide.
 Check the tops peeking out of the soil, as they give clues about size and maturity.
 Smaller carrots, around 3 to 4 inches long, often taste sweeter and can be harvested for better flavor.

-Some varieties take just 60 days to mature, while others may need up to 90 days.
+Some varieties mature in as little as 60 days, while others may take up to 90 days.
 Looser soil around the roots can also signal readiness.
 Harvest them within three weeks of reaching full growth for fresh texture and top-quality flavor.

-Regularly monitor their progress so you don’t miss the perfect harvesting window!
+Regularly monitor their progress to ensure you don’t miss the perfect harvesting window.

 Harvesting technique